demkoa01/potential-enigma/README.md

     undefined

     ## Questions:
-    If you have any questions about this project, please contact me directly at demkovich.allison@gmail.com.
+    If you have any questions about this project, please contact me directly at ngj.
     You can view more of my projects at https://github.com/demkoa01.